What I Stand For:

 Executive Coaching for Neurodivergent Leaders

 Most neurodivergent professionals at senior level have spent years performing despite their environment rather than because of it.
-And the evidence suggests this is far more common at the top than most organisations realise — a 2025 Forbes report found that 45% of C-level executives and 55% of business owners self-identify as neurodivergent.
+And the evidence suggests this is far more common at the top than most organisations realise — a recent CYPHER Learning report found that self-identification as neurodivergent increases the further up the career ladder you look, reaching 45% of C-level executives and 55% of business owners.

 This work is about developing that talent properly — through executive coaching grounded in real leadership experience and a genuine understanding of how ADHD and autistic professionals think, work, and lead.